 On August 1, 2009, the post-9/11 G.I.
 Bill went into effect, providing expanded educational benefits to millions of veterans who have served since 9/11.
 This bill isn’t one-size-fits-all.
 Educational benefits are calculated on a variety of factors, including geography, time of service, and type of education pursued.

 While the previous G.I.
-Bill provided a monthly stipend that was the same from state to state, the Post 9/11 bill pays full in-state undergraduate tuition and fees at public colleges and universities.
+Bill provided a monthly stipend that was the same from state to state, the Post 9/11 bill pays full in-state tuition and mandatory fees at public colleges and universities.
 Veterans who served 36 months are eligible for 100 percent of the benefits; eligibility for benefits decreases with less service time.
 Fees, books, and housing may also be covered; however, these benefits are adjusted based on a number of factors.
-In some cases, the new program allows veterans to pass their benefits on to dependents.
+In some cases, the veterans are able to pass their benefits on to dependents.